Steelers' Ben Roethlisberger: Throws two TD passes

-Roethlisberger completed 29 of 41 pass attempts for 311 yards, two touchdowns and one interception during Sunday's 26-21 win over the Broncos.
+Roethlisberger completed 26 of 36 pass attempts for 237 yards and two touchdowns during Sunday's 28-21 win over the Texans.

-Roethlisberger completed 70 percent of his throws and spread the ball around to nine different receivers.
-He made use of all his weapons as rookie Chase Claypool caught an 84-yard touchdown pass and second-year wideout Diontae Johnson added a 28-yard score of his own.
-The veteran took some time to get into the season opener against the Giants, but he's now posted a 5:1 TD:INT and has piled up 540 yassing yards on 73 attempts through two weeks.
-Roethlisberger will look to continue his bounce-back campaign next Sunday in a favorable matchup against the Texans.
+Roethlisberger completed 72 percent of his pass attempts while spreading the ball around to seven different receivers.
+He completed touchdown passes to Eric Ebron and Juju Smith-Schuster in the second quarter but deferred to the running game a bit more in the second half.
+Although the yardage total was nothing to hang his hat on, it was a rather efficient performance from Roethlisberger against what has been a surprisingly adept Texans pass defense to this point.
+He will look to take advantage of a more favorable matchup against a soft Titans defense next Sunday.

 More News